Blog Post

 tax deductions landlord NC

 • Travel costs.
-Any driving you do as a landlord may be tax deductible.
+Any travelling you do as a landlord may be tax-deductible.
 For instance, you can deduct travel expenses if you have to travel to your rental property to respond to a tenant complaint.
 You have two options to choose from when deducting these expenses: using the standard mileage rate or deducting your actual expenses.

 • Personal Property.
 You may be able to use the de minimis safe harbor deduction to make deductions for any personal property you’ve used as a landlord.
 This deduction is applicable up to a limit of $2,000.
 Examples of personal property that qualify include gardening equipment, furniture, and appliances.

 • Repairs.
-Any repair that is ordinary, necessary and reasonable in cost= may also qualify for a tax deduction.
+Any repair that is ordinary, necessary and reasonable in cost may qualify for a tax deduction.
 However, these deductions can only be claimed for the year the costs were incurred.
 Some examples of deductible repairs include fixing gutters, repainting, plastering, and fixing leaks.

 • Rental property depreciation.
 You may be able to recoup some of the costs of buying your rental property through depreciation.